 Volusion supports exporting data to a variety of file formats, including industry-standard XML.
 One of the greatest benefits of being able to export your store data to XML format is that XML data structure is simple and supported in a wide variety of computer applications and online services.

-This article will show you how to import XML-formated data from your store into Microsoft Access as well as export that data back to XML format.
+This article will show you how to import XML-formatted data from your store into Microsoft Access as well as export that data back to XML format.

 Note that these instructions are specific to Microsoft Access 2003 and 2007.
 This article assumes that you have already exported one or more database tables from your store to an XML or CSV file.